LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 - Perf
   - see Brendan's pages and the blog post [Java in Flames](https://medium.com/netflix-techblog/java-in-flames-e763b3d32166)
   - goes together with [perf-map-agent](https://github.com/jvm-profiling-tools/perf-map-agent)
-  - great tool, but not my favourite method for Spark profiling, as many functions appear listed as "interpreter" and cannot be resolved by this method.
+  - perf is a great tool, but not my favourite method for Spark profiling, as many functions appear listed as "interpreter" and cannot be resolved by this method.
+  - see also the additional JVM options when running Spark (see examples below)
 - method with the statsd-jvm-profiler
   - see [Spark in Flames](https://www.paypal-engineering.com/2016/09/08/spark-in-flames-profiling-spark-applications-using-flame-graphs/)
   - note, I have not yet tested this